010JGL/mid_term/README.md

 - Use the `npm run db:reset` command each time there is a change to the database schema or seeds.
   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.
+- Use `npm install nodemail` to import nodemail feature

 ## Dependencies

 - Node 10.x or above
 - NPM 5.x or above
 - PG 6.x
+- Nodemail

 ##### TO BE REMOVED